 While the choice of streaming platforms is ever-growing, the list of streaming devices is just as long.
 Our Google Chromecast review looks at the specs, features, and limitations of the latest iteration of Google’s streaming device.

 It’s not difficult to see why the Chromecast was named ‘Best Smart Media Device’ at the 2021 Uswitch Broadband and Mobiles Awards.
-It offers one of the best user interfaces on a streaming device, combining intuitive recommendations with fantastic 4K streaming capabilities for a reasonably low price tag.
+It offers one of the best user interfaces on a streaming device, combining intuitive recommendations with 4K streaming capabilities for a reasonably low price tag.

 Google Chromecast pros and cons